-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Hill's Prescription Diet Kidney Care k/d Chicken and Vegetable Stew are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Hill's Prescription Diet Kidney Care k/d Chicken & Vegetable Stew are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Hill's Prescription Diet recipe.

 Next we have rice starch.
 Rice starch is a gluten free carbohydrate derived from rice.
 Typically, rice starch is used as a binder in kibble.

 The next ingredient is spinach.
 Spinach is an edible flowering plant which supplies a notable amount of dietary fiber and plant based protein.
 It's also naturally rich in vitamin A, vitamin C, vitamin K, magnesium, manganese, and folate.